makersacademy/tic_tac_toe_tech_test/README.md

 ## My Approach

-My priority for this test was the production of high quality code.
-With this in mind I spent some time diagraming possible architectures and decided on three units: a board, a game and a player.
-These all have separate responsibilities and the programme adheares to the Law of Demeter.
-Only the Game class has any knowledge of the other classes.
-The greatest challenge was writing the logic to check if a move was a winning move.
-I enjoyed this part of the problem the most and ended up with a refactored solution.
+As with the last tech test my priority was to output high quality code as I would aim to do in a real tech test.
+My first step was to read the specification and look at the domain language.
+I diagrammed three classes: Game, Player and Board and considered how I would like them to interact.
+In order to adhere to the Law of Demeter, I decided that I wanted Game to have knowledge of the other two classes but for Player and Board to have no knowledge of Game.
+The greatest challenge was creating the logic to calculate a winning move and this was the part of the problem that I enjoyed the most.
+I started with very basic logic for this calculation and refactored several times to get a DRY-er block of code and a more elegant solution.

 ## Technologies Used